leonard2005n/hardware-software-interface/labs/lab-06/reading/structures.md

     a:    resw 1    ; a will refer to a single word-sized element
     b:    resd 1    ; b will refer to a single double-word-sized element
     c:    resb 1    ; c will refer to a single byte-sized element
-    d:    resd 1    ; d will refer to a single double-word-sized element
+    d:    resq 1    ; d will refer to a single quad-word-sized element
     e:    resb 6    ; e will refer to 6 byte-sized elements endstruc
 ```